vmaggioli/vmaggioli/README.md

 ### ⌨️ - a keyboard nerd
 A new hobby I've found after college is creating mechanical keyboards!
 I've currently only built 3 (speed silver, zilent v2, and kalih box jade switche), but I've got plans for many more.

-### 🌟 Goals for 2022
-My main goal for 2022 is to expand my knowledge base on AWS technologies and to gain an [AWS Certified Developer](https://aws.amazon.com/certification/certified-developer-associate/) certification